EAEOMICS/Popkaryote/README.md

 ```

-POPKARYOTE is a pipeline developed entirely by the EGG group of the Universitat Autonoma de Barcelona, all rights reserved"
+POPKARYOTE is a pipeline developed entirely by the EGG group of the Universitat Autonoma de Barcelona, all rights reserved
 https://github.com/EAEOMICS